Tax Rebate Calculator Online

 At the current time of writing, HMRC allow Tax claims to be backdated for up to four Tax years.
 Because of this it is essential that you act fast so that you don’t miss out on claims for earlier years.

-Our calculator operates specifically for the 2017 Tax Year.
 If you are looking to make a claim for an earlier Tax year, please get in touch for more information.
-Not that much changes between Tax years, but the above Tax refund calculator will show slight differences if used for earlier Tax periods such as 2014/15 and 2015/16.
+Not that much changes between Tax years, but the above Tax refund calculator will show slight differences if used for earlier Tax periods such as 2017/18 and 2018/19.

 - Personal Tax allowances